 Parade Ambassadors are entrusted with the safety of the parade's entrants and spectators.
 It's a big responsibility.
 Ambassadors must be sharp, attentive, and quick to react.
 That means they must be sober for the duration of the parade.
-Once the parade is over... it's time to release your inner musician and dance or sing to your favorite toons!
+Once the parade is over... it's time to play!